Nick Campbell

-Nick Campbell is a Scottish boxer and current Scottish Heavyweight Champion.
+Nick Campbell is a Scottish boxer and former Scottish Heavyweight Champion.
 He is also a former Scotland Club XV international rugby union player.
 He played rugby union for the Glasgow Warriors and the Jersey Reds.

 Rugby Union career

 Amateur career

 The position he primarily played is lock.

 He played for Allan Glen's and then Cartha Queens Park before moving to Glasgow Hawks in 2008.

 He played for Glasgow Hawks for two years before signing for the Warriors in 2010.